FWU-DE/fwu-kc-extensions/README.md

 ### HMAC Pairwise subject with static sector identifier

-This OIDC mapper can be used to pseudonymize the user ID for different clients and has  following features.
+This OIDC mapper can be used to pseudonymize one of the attributes of user like `id`, `username` for different clients and has the following features.
 For more details please check [here](./hmac-mapper/README.md)

 1. Field `sectorIdentifier` is mandatory
 2. Field `sectorIdentifier` has to be still a valid URI but must not link to a JSON-File